Skip to content

 Philippe Grandjean, MD, PhD, dr.h.c. is Professor of Environmental Medicine at the University of Southern Denmark and Research Professor at the University of Rhode Island.
 He previously served for 30 years as advisor on toxicology at the Danish Health Authority and for 20 years as Adjunct Professor at Harvard School of Public Health.
 His recent research on environmental epidemiology has focused on perfluorinated substances.
 His research has inspired the lowering of PFAS exposure limits in the EU and the US.
 In this webinar, Professor Grandjean presents his work on the impacts of PFAS on vaccine responses, and the implications for immunity against infectious diseases:

 Studies show that PFAS exposure weakens the immune system, leading to a reduced response to vaccines, particularly in children.
 This is a very alarming finding, as it leaves people vulnerable to disease.
 These chemicals are almost everywhere, and they remain in the body for years, accumulating with each exposure.
-We must take preventive action
+We must take preventive action,” said Philippe Grandjean, Professor of Environmental Medicine at the University of Southern Denmark and Research Professor at the University of Rhode Island.

 More resources on PFAS: